-- Some of our small percussion instruments have come from local estate sales— mainly from Hudson Valley Estate Works in Cold Spring.
+- Some of our small percussion instruments have come from local estate sales—mostly purchased from Hudson Valley Estate Works sales.
 This business has had spectacular sales over the years and we have been fortunate enough to score some wonderful additions to our instrument collection.

 - We carpool as often as we can to commute to performances.

 - We try our best to do as much online as we can to avoid using too much paper.

 - As for props, we try to reuse items year after year and keep them in storage between performances.
 Again, most of our props come to us secondhand.